What is the Phillips Curve?

 The Phillips Curve is the graphical representation of the short-term relationship between unemployment and inflation within an economy.
-According to the Phillips Curve, there exists a negative relationship between the unemployment rate and the inflation rate in an economy.
+According to the Phillips Curve, there exists a negative, or inverse, relationship between the unemployment rate and the inflation rate in an economy.

 History of the Phillips Curve

 In 1960, American economists Paul Samuelson and Robert Solow published an article titled “Analytics of Anti-Inflation Policy” in the American Economic Review (AER).
-The article showed a negative correlation between inflation and unemployment in the United States.
+This article, too, reported a negative correlation between inflation and unemployment in the United States.
 Subsequently, researchers from other countries also found that Phillips’ discovery extended beyond the economy of the United Kingdom.
 Samuelson and Solow named the relation after A.W.
 Phillips.
-In 2001, George Akerlof in his Nobel Prize acceptance speech said, “Probably the single most important macroeconomic relationship is the Phillips Curve.”
+In 2001, George Akerlof, in his Nobel Prize acceptance speech, said, “Probably the single most important macroeconomic relationship is the Phillips Curve.”

 Importance of the Phillips Curve

 After the publication of “The General Theory” by John Maynard Keynes, most economists and policymakers believed that in order for the economy to grow, aggregate demand must be increased in the market.
 However, if policymakers stimulated aggregate demand using monetary and fiscal policy, the rise in employment and output was accompanied by a rapidly increasing price level.
 If policymakers then wanted to reduce inflation, then they would need to reduce output and employment in the short run.